Estimating Sums and Differences of Fractions Calculator

 First, always follow the guidelines your teacher gives you for estimating sums and differences of fractions.

-If we try to add several fractions by the same method such as 1/8+1/16+2/8+3/16 we can end up with an estimate that is rougher than we want.
+If you try to add several fractions by the same method such as 1/8 + 1/16 + 2/8 + 3/16 you can end up with an estimate that is very rough.
 Therefore, you should use good judgment in your estimating process.

 See also Ask Dr. Math - Estimating Fractions/Mixed Numbers.